iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/consume/consumeProtectedData.md

 `AddressOrENS`

-Address or ENS of the app that will be used to consume the protected data.
-This app is the one that runs within an iExec worker.
+Address or ENS of the iExec TEE dApp that will be used to consume the protected data.
+This iExec TEE dApp is the one that runs within an iExec worker.

 ```ts twoslash
 import {